tarwn/lessthandot-hugo/blogs/content/posts/2018-04-24-replacing-trace-flags-1204-and-1222-with-the-extended-events-system_health-session.md

 [<img class="aligncenter size-full wp-image-9229" src="/wp-content/uploads/2018/04/deadlock-error-log.png" alt="deadlock-error-log" width="726" height="636" srcset="/wp-content/uploads/2018/04/deadlock-error-log.png 726w, /wp-content/uploads/2018/04/deadlock-error-log-300x263.png 300w, /wp-content/uploads/2018/04/deadlock-error-log-600x526.png 600w, /wp-content/uploads/2018/04/deadlock-error-log-342x300.png 342w" sizes="(max-width: 726px) 100vw, 726px" />][3]

-This one isn’t bad, but imagine a multi-statement deadlock, or a server with several deadlocks in an hour – how do you easily see if there were other errors on the server at the same time?
+This one isn't bad, but imagine a multi-statement deadlock, or a server with several deadlocks in an hour – how do you easily see if there were other errors on the server at the same time?

-With SQL Server 2012+, we have a better tool to see when deadlocks occur – and the deadlock graphs are saved by default, so we don’t have to read the text version to figure it out, or run a separate trace to capture them.
+With SQL Server 2012+, we have a better tool to see when deadlocks occur – and the deadlock graphs are saved by default, so we don't have to read the text version to figure it out, or run a separate trace to capture them.

 In SSMS, open Object Explorer and navigate to Extended Events > Sessions > system\_health > package0.event\_file.
 Double-click to view the data.